- Should SAP’s Claims About HANA Not be Verified Because Most People Don’t Care About Database Performance?

 SAP has very aggressively promoting customers to move to HANA under the logic that the database is incredibly essential.

 Here are a few examples.

-- Restricting S/4HANA to HANA has been justified on the basis that no other database can offer acceptable performance versus HANA.
+- Restricting S/4HANA to HANA has been justified because no other database can offer acceptable performance versus HANA.
 SAP has stated that they need to design or optimize S/4HANA around a single database for performance reasons.
-According to Jon Appleby, who is a proxy for SAP, due to HANA’s capabilities in innovation and unparalleled performance advantage over all other databases that SAP is finished Oracle DB, as is covered in the article Why Jon Appleby Was So Wrong In His HANA Predictions.
+According to Jon Appleby, a proxy for SAP, due to HANA’s capabilities in innovation and unparalleled performance advantage over all other databases, SAP is finished Oracle DB, as is covered in the article Why Jon Appleby Was So Wrong In His HANA Predictions.

-- SAP is proposing, and SAP consulting companies are relaying the message word for word (I have many of the emails that are forwarded to me from the recipients of this advice).
-That solutions ranging from TPM to CRM need to have HANA, or the applications will not properly support the application’s functionality.
+- SAP is proposing, and SAP consulting companies are relaying the message word for word (I have many of the emails that are forwarded to me from this advice).
+That solution ranging from TPM to CRM needs to have HANA, or the applications will not properly support its functionality.

 This is suspicious.
-It is dubious because other vendors that I track do restrict the database options of their customers in this way.
+It is dubious because other vendors that I track do restrict their customers’ database options in this way.